You are Welcome

 The Eternal Guru

 The Gurdwara was established to spread the teachings of Sri Guru Granth Sahib, the Eternal Guru of the Sikhs, which explains how to meet God during this lifetime.
-Two key principles taught by Sri Guru Granth Sahib are enshrined in every aspect of the Gurdwara.
+Three key principles taught by Sri Guru Granth Sahib are enshrined in every aspect of the Gurdwara.

 Seva – selfless service